-Museum of Dog: As we mentioned, we posted about this museum recently (in an article about some of the museum’s items being taken on a six-city tour).
-For those not familiar with the the it, located in the Berkshires in Massachusetts since April 2017, this museum is all about sharing the love of all things dog.
+Museum of Dog: For those not familiar with the the it, located in the Berkshires in Massachusetts since April 2017, this museum is all about sharing the love of all things dog.
 It contains a collection of original photographs and memorabilia, including rare dog collars dating back to the 1800s.
 It boasts over 180 pieces created by dog loving artists including Mary Engel, William Wegman and Kathy Ruttenberg.

 The American Kennel Club Museum of Dog.
-This museum of canine-related artwork was located in St. Louis, Missouri for 30 years, but is relocating to mid-town Manhattan where it will open in February 2019 in the same building as AKC headquarters (with access to the library, archives and collection).
+This museum of canine-related artwork was located in St. Louis, Missouri for 30 years, but relocated and reopened in mid-town Manhattan in February 2019 in the same building as AKC headquarters (with access to the library, archives and collection).

 For more dog and cat museums around the world, visit: https://www.foundanimals.org/17-dog-cat-museums-around-world/

 […] Editor’s note: For more about pet museums, see our article: Pet Museums for the Dog and Cat Lover […]